awsdocs/amazon-dynamodb-developer-guide/doc_source/GSILowLevelDotNet.md

 1. Execute the `CreateTable` method by providing the request object as a parameter\.

-The following C\# code snippet demonstrates the preceding steps\.
-The snippet creates a table \(WeatherData\) with a global secondary index \(PrecipIndex\)\.
-The index partition key is Date and its sort key is Precipitation\.
+The following C\# code example demonstrates the preceding steps\.
+The code creates a table \(`WeatherData`\) with a global secondary index \(`PrecipIndex`\)\.
+The index partition key is `Date` and its sort key is `Precipitation`\.
 All of the table attributes are projected into the index\.
 Users can query this index to obtain weather data for a particular date, optionally sorting the data by precipitation amount\.

-Note that since Precipitation is not a key attribute for the table, it is not required; however, WeatherData items without Precipitation will not appear in PrecipIndex\.
+Because `Precipitation` is not a key attribute for the table, it is not required\.
+However, `WeatherData` items without `Precipitation` do not appear in `PrecipIndex`\.

 ```
 client = new AmazonDynamoDBClient();